pyprojectx/px-demo/README.md

 No need to install anything, the pyprojectx wrapper script will make sure that the tools are available.

+Experimenting with your code in a Jupyter notebook f.e., becomes as easy as `./pw notebook`.

 ```python
 # the project and all required libraries are automatically available here
 from px_demo import plot
 plot.simple_plot()
 ```

 ## Lightweight
 The _pw_ wrapper script installs all the (Python) tools that your project uses in isolated virtual environments inside _.pyprojectx_.